 - Students can also consider beginning with CSE 3.

 To reiterate, these are merely suggestions, and regardless of which path you choose, you will be on track.
 For each track there is a defined plan to graduate in four years.
 Ultimately, it is up to the individual to determine a suitable starting point in CSE.
-A good strategy is to pick a starting course according to the above rubric, but to change it as early as possible if it turns out to be too elementary or too difficult.
-If you are at all unsure about what course to start out with, we highly encourage you to meet with an advisor as soon as possible.
+If the course turns out to be too elementary or too difficult, we highly encourage you to meet with an advisor as soon as possible.

 - CSE 3 - Fluency in Information Technology